Freshwater Fish Species

 Spotted bass

-Found in 23 states, primarily in the southern and eastern region of the United States.
+Found primarily in the south eastern region of the US.

 Shoal bass